lanejnelson/goated-calculator/README.md

 # goated-calculator
 ----
-literally the best calculator known to me
+literally the best calculator known to man